La Casa de Las Calacas

 Visual Identity

 To appeal to our theoretical Austinite audience of community/local oriented, progressive 30 to 50 somethings, my partner and I decided to add some punk and nostalgia to our theme.
 After gathering visual research from a variety of Austin dive bars and Día de los Muertos themed restaurants, I began work on some stylized illustrations to find a suitable visual identity.
-I started with a punk Catrina for the logo and developed additional assets from there.
-American traditional tattoos (which I have designed for friends in the past) were a big source of inspiration.
+After making a ranked list of prominent Día de los Muertos iconography, I started with a punk Catrina for the logo and developed additional assets from there.
+American traditional tattoos (which I have designed for friends in the past) were another source of inspiration.

 Above: My hand drawn illustrations for the La Casa de las Calacas logo, decorative elements, and sticker.